Supporting Educators • Promoting Learning

 Realistically you might not find your mentor through any of these routes; if this proves to be the case I would suggest looking for comparable support from other friends and peers.
 Be open to the possibility that a mentor relationship may well initially develop informally.

 It is important to avoid teaching in isolation, with nobody to turn to for advice and support.
-Becoming a member of a professional organisation such as EPTA, and joining or forming a local teacher group can be of real value.
+Becoming a member of a professional organisation, joining or forming a local teacher group can be of real value.

 For all the benefits of Facebook and internet forums, you might equally receive the very best or worst of advice online, so caution is advised here.
 Always make sure you really know who it is who is giving you advice, and if possible check out their qualifications and ongoing teaching experience.